Zapier is easily the most popular, and certainly one of the best, automation platforms on the web.

 The flip side of this coin?
 IFTTT used to be free, but now charge $3.99 per month for having more than 3 automations - known as applets - setup.
 It's slipping behind other tools in terms of the breadth of apps covered, so it's best suited to smaller teams or individuals with basic needs.

 When it comes to free Zapier alternatives, n8n is the best.
-It's an open-source application, which means anyone can download and modify it to their heart's content. n8n's interface is built around nodes, and involves placing visual elements on a grid and "wiring" them together.
+It's a self-hosted, fair code application (they also have a cloud version), which means anyone can download and modify it to their heart's content. n8n's interface is built around nodes, and involves placing visual elements on a grid and "wiring" them together.
 This gives you the ease that comes with drag-and-drop, with more complexity than other platforms.

 If n8n is the free, slightly more complex alternative to Zapier, then Automate.io is the budget-friendly option.
 On the surface, it is very similar to Zapier.
 The workflows work the same, it offers most of the same big-name apps as Zapier, and the most common use cases are covered (marketing, social media, email automation, etc.).
 You get a little bit less than with Zapier, but you pay a lot less for it, so the trade-off will depend on your needs.